Our best cash ISA rates

 2. All the money you make in interest is tax-free

-The tax-free benefit is a huge advantage to a cash ISA because it means you'll maximise the interest earned.
+The tax-free benefit is a huge advantage to a cash ISA because it means you'll maximise any interest earned.
 Remember your ISA allowance resets every tax year on April 6.
 Any unused balance does not roll over into the next year.

 3. You can only pay in £20,000 per person each year

-You can pay in up to £20,000 per person each tax year across all your ISAs.
+You can deposit up to £20,000 per person each tax year across all your ISAs.
 This is your total annual ISA allowance, so if you have more than one type - such as a cash ISA and a stocks and shares ISA - you’ll need to split the limit between them.

 Remember, from April 2027 the rules change and you’ll no longer be able to put the full £20,000 allowance into just a cash ISA if you’re under 65.